Let's Do Structure and Interpretation of Computer Programs (SICP)

 SICP 1.2.3

-Watch the lecture for this chapter where he explains what time and space means the whole lecture is worth watching but the specific time/space explanation starts around 17:09.
+Watch the lecture @17:09 where he explains what time and space means though the whole lecture is worth watching.
 Time is the amount of steps that are evaluated and space is the amount of data needing to be stored.
 The numbers 16 and 8 differ by a constant factor of 2 and by a constant factor of 8 but as he says in this analysis we don't care what the constant is just that it is a constant and not changing with the input.
 Try the iterative procedure in the lecture that uses '1+' and '-1+' both built-in increment/decrement functions.
-He redefines '+' procedure which you can do in lisp you can rename or redefine anything you want.
-That iterative procedure uses an accumulator the y parameter keeps incrementing until x is 0 and y is returned.

-• Phi is a constant 1.6180.. and (1.6)n < 2n this is another upper bound though not as tight fitting thus less descriptive:
+- Phi is a constant 1.6180.. and (1.6)n < 2n this is another upper bound though not as tight fitting but still fine according to the definition of big-O:

 Watch this to learn more like O-tilde, poly(), and what exactly are the standard form functions that are 'chosen from a list' in O(f(n)).
 That same lecture also explains why 'n' is used in O(f(n)) instead of O(f(x)) because in this analysis inputs are supposed to grow to infinity so n is used as a convention to represent near infinite inputs.